 Healthy omega fats are important for the breed.
 It will nourish his skin from the inside out, promoting a luscious coat.
 It also helps with brain and eye function, vitamins and mineral absorption, joint support, and overall wellness.
 Look for ingredients such as fish, meat meals, animal and plant oils, and flaxseed.
 More often than not, lower-budget kibbles do not contain enough healthy omega fats.

 The Alaskan Malamute has a double coat that requires regular brushing.
 He is a moderate shedder throughout the year.
 Meaning that he will need two or three weekly brushing sessions to manage his jacket.
 A pin brush is the best tool for their coat.
 During the shedding seasons, leading up to summer and winter, he will need brushing every day.
 A deshedding tool like the Furminator will also help you to manage his sheer amount of fluff.

 Believe it or not, this is a relatively clean breed.
 Not only because his coat will repel water and dirt, but he will thoroughly groom himself clean after exercise.
-He will need bathing once every eight weeks or so to keep his coat in the best condition.
-Use a doggy shampoo designed for thick coats, such as a high quality concentrated shampoo.
-Be sure to dry him thoroughly because a damp coat can lead to infections, hot spots, and even mold.
+He will need bathing once every eight weeks to keep his coat in the best condition.
+Use a doggy shampoo designed for thick coats, such as a high-quality concentrated shampoo.
+Dry him thoroughly because a damp coat can lead to infections, hot spots, and even mold.

 Breeders & Puppy Costs

 To find a good quality Alaskan Malamute breeder, you might have to travel.
 You should also expect to be placed on a waiting list.
 But this is a good thing!
 It means that the breeder is taking care and breeding with best practices.
 Be sure to meet them in person, including the puppies and their parents.
 Look for a clean environment and healthy pups, and ask for the health certificates we mentioned earlier.